 4. Plenty of time to plan your trip

-Going on a two-week summer holiday isn’t nearly enough to soak up a culture, an atmosphere or adopt a new way of life.
-This is why the WHV is an excellent opportunity for young people—with the visa in your passport, you can roam around freely in a country for a year, no strings attached!
+The Discovery Channel and other travel shows may take you around the world from your couch, but nothing beats a first-hand experience.
+Going on a two-week summer holiday isn’t nearly long enough to soak up a culture, an atmosphere or adopt a new way of life.
+This is why a WHV is an excellent opportunity for young people who want to roam around freely in a country for an extended period of time, with no strings attached!

 7. A mind-opening journey